 Video: Platypus walking

-On land, the platypus walks in a style similar to reptiles such as crocodiles or lizards.
+On land, the platypus walks like crocodiles and lizards.
 Its legs move from the side of its body rather than from under it.
 Furthermore, the platypus walks on its knuckles to prevent its webbed feet from getting entangled in vegetation.
 (Gorillas and chimpanzees also use knuckle-walking).
 Because a platypus is built for efficiency in water, it is not well adapted for walking on land.
 As a result, they rarely walk on dry land.

 The platypus is an expert swimmer and diver.
 It swims and propels itself underwater using its large webbed paddle-like front feet and steers with its tail and rear feet.
 It closes its eyes, nostrils, and ears when swimming underwater and uses its super-sensitive bill to guide it through the water.
 A Platypus usually remains submerged for about 4 minutes but can remain submerged for as long as 14 minutes.
 It can swim and dive at the rate of 12 meters per minute.
 While foraging for food, it travels at a speed of about half a meter per second.
 The platypus has a very low above-water profile making it hard to spot.